What Is The Difference Between A Bookkeeper And An Accountant?

 Maintaining an accurate record of a company’s financial activities is an essential part of bookkeeping.

-Bookkeeping, on the other hand, only covers a subset of what is included in accounting, which covers a significantly wider variety of processes than bookkeeping does.
+Bookkeeping, on the other hand, only covers a fraction of what is contained in accounting, which covers a significantly wider variety of processes than bookkeeping does.
 Accounting encompasses a vast array of business-related activities.
 The “systematic process of detecting, documenting, measuring, categorising, verifying, summarising, analysing, and conveying financial information” is how accounting has been defined.

-In other words, accountants are educated to do more than just record transactions; they are also trained to explain financial data to relevant stakeholders inside the firm.
+In other words, accountants are trained to do more than just record transactions; they are also educated to explain financial data to important stakeholders inside the company.
 This means that accountants are educated to perform more than simply record transactions.
-This indicates that accountants are trained to perform more than just record transactions.
+This indicates that accountants are trained to perform more than just record transactions over their careers.